 - Once you’ve dumped out any leftover coffee in the carafe or water in the reservoir, you can get started with the descaling process.

-- If you’re using a descaling solution on your Ninja Coffee Bar, follow the directions on the bottle to find out how much of that to add and how much water to use.
-If you’re going the white vinegar route, fill the water reservoir to the travel mug line (16 oz.) with that and then finish filling it to the Max Fill line with water.
+- If you’re using a descaling solution on your Ninja Coffee Bar, follow the directions on the bottle to find out how much of what to add and how much water to use.
+If you’re going the white vinegar route, fill the water reservoir to the travel mug line (16 oz.) with that and then finish filling it to the Max Fill line with fresh water.

 - Make sure the reservoir is firmly in place and that the carafe is also in its place under the brew basket.